 As he gets close to cumming, he starts murmuring, “Fuck me, Tim, fuck me.”

 He is a total turn-on.
 I stick an index finger into the lips of his ass.
 He explodes into my mouth, his garden hose dick hitting my tonsils like a pinata as it sprays down my throat.
 Once he’s done, I pull him onto my dick, teasing his ass with my tip and holding onto his shaft, to keep it from going down.
 He shudders from over-stimulation.
 He then starts rocking my dick in and out of his hole, as my pre-cum lubricates the entrance.
-His knees squeeze my ribs, each time I entered him.
-I picked him up and planted his back on the seat, throwing his legs over my elbows, as I drive deeper into his ass.
+His knees squeeze my ribs, each time I enter him.
+I pick him up and plant his back on the seat, throwing his legs over my elbows, as I drive deeper into his ass.
 He squeals at every thrust, moaning when I withdrew.
 Moving his legs up to my shoulders, I thrust fully into him, my balls bouncing on his butt.
 I grunt as he squeals, making a ruckus.
-I imagined the twins and Tommy, standing outside the snow-covered car, listening to us fuck.
+I imagine the twins and Tommy, standing outside the snow-covered car, listening to us fuck.
 It drives me to climax quicker than I want.
-After I cum, Jack pushed me back and entered me without preparation or lubricant.
+After I cum, Jack pushes me back and enters me without preparation or lubricant.
 It hurts, the first time since I was raped.
 He never hesitates and keeps fucking me.
 Soon I’m in ecstasy, squeezing his hips as he rocks into me.
 He’s done before I’m hard again.
 We stop, gasping for breath.
 Pulling on our clothes, I open the car door, expecting to be confronted by my sisters and/or other boyfriend.
-We had been alone.
+We are alone.